-MSCL-S and CT images will be inspected and 15 cm whole rounds will be cut portion of the core sections for on shore mechanical testing.
+MSCL-S and CT images will be inspected and 15 cm whole rounds will be cut portion of the core sections for mechanical testing at Tufts.

 Each section will be capped, labeled, and sealed with electrical tape.
 The sections will be sealed in plastic bags and weighted prior to packing.